Valentina Bronevich: Early life

 Valentina Bronevich was born in January 1956 in the village of Sopochny (modern Tigilsky District of Kamchatka Krai) and comes from a mixed family.
 Her mother was Itelmen and she considers herself belonging to this ethnic group.
 At the age of 5 she moved to Ust-Khairyuzovo, beginning education in a secondary boarding school in Tigil.
 Graduated from the Faculty of Law of Irkutsk State University.

 In 1978–83 she worked as a lawyer for the Kamchatka Regional Bar Association.
-In 1983–87 ahe was Judge of the Tigil District Court, Deputy Chairman of the Court of the Koryak Autonomous District, in 1987–90 — Chairman of the Koryak District Executive Committee.
+In 1983–87 she was Judge of the Tigil District Court, Deputy Chairman of the Court of the Koryak Autonomous District, in 1987–90 — Chairman of the Koryak District Executive Committee.
 In 1991 — head of the department for indigenous peoples issues of the Kamchatka Regional Executive Committee, in 1992–94 – Senior Legal Advisor of the legal group "Kamchatka Forest", 1994–96 — Chairman of the Kamchatka Regional Election Commission.